OHIF/Viewers/platform/docs/versioned_docs/version-2.0-deprecated/deployment/recipes/nginx--image-archive.md

 At a certain point, you may want others to have access to your instance of the OHIF Viewer and its medical imaging data.
 This post covers one of many potential setups that accomplish that.
-Please note, noticably absent is user account control.
+Please note, noticeably absent is user account control.

 Do not use this recipe to host sensitive medical data on the open web.
 Depending